 But there’s still hope for the Flames’ picks, who all went between the fourth and seventh rounds.
 Martin Pospisil, Demetrios Koumontzis and Milos Roman were all fourth-round selections, Emilio Pettersen was a sixth, and Dmitry Zavgorodniy went in the seventh round.

 Pospisil graduated to the AHL’s Stockton Heat in 2019-20.
 Zavgorodniy also upgraded his status with a dominant 2019-20 season on a line with Alex LaFrenière in the QMJHL, but struggled in 2020-21 as his first season as a pro with Stockton, similar to Pettersen who also struggled at times as a rookie this year.
-This past season, Koumontzis and Pettersen played college hockey with Arizona State.
+This past season, Koumontzis played college hockey with Arizona State.
 Roman on the other hand went unsigned by the Flames and is now a free agent who spent the 2020-21 season in the Czech Republic.

 Flames 2019 Draft: Pelletier, Wolf